gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/overloads.md

 # Table of overloads

 This table recaps the features of each extension, with respect to high-level operators.
-Each cell can have two values
+Each cell can have three values

 - ❌: the backend does not support this operator
 - ✅: our extension calls the backend operator and handles preparation if possible
+- NA: The operator is not available (e.g. because mutation on scalar function outputs isn't possible).

 Checkmarks (✅) are clickable and link to the source code.